CT 108

 In 1999, Route 108 was rerouted slightly in Shelton.
 Instead of following Perry Avenue and White Street to end at Route 110, it now follows Wooster St and Coram Avenue to its end, picking up another 0.11 mile in length.

-The Shelton Economic Development Corporation, in a section of its website titled "Look to the Future", states an intention to improve the traffic pattern of Route 108 through Shelton Center.
+In 2003, The Shelton Economic Development Corporation, in a section of its website titled "Look to the Future", stated an intention to improve the traffic pattern of Route 108 through Shelton Center.
 Details are not yet provided.

 CT 108 Sources